ruchirm702/Machine-Learning---Python/README.md

 # Machine-Learning---Python
-Machine Learning Techniques using packages and without using packages.
+Machine Learning Techniques using packages sklearn and without using packages.